with Potato Wedges, Carrots, Crispy Shallot & Special Sauce

 • Toss potatoes on one side of a baking sheet with a drizzle of olive oil, salt, and pepper (for 4 servings, spread out across entire sheet). • Roast on top rack for 5 minutes (you’ll add more to the sheet then).

 • Meanwhile, in a medium bowl, soak panko with 1 TBSP water (2 TBSP for 4 servings) and stock concentrate until liquid has absorbed.
-Add beef*, 1⁄2 tsp salt (1 tsp for 4), and pepper; mix to combine. • Form beef mixture into two 1⁄2-inch thick rounds (four rounds for 4).
+Add beef*, ½ tsp salt (1 tsp for 4), and pepper; mix to combine. • Form beef mixture into two ½-inch-thick rounds (four rounds for 4).
 Reserve half the cheddar for topping; divide remaining cheddar between the centers of each round.
-Gently fold meat around cheese, shaping and sealing to create 1-inch-tall cheese-stuffed loaves.
+Gently fold meat around cheese, shaping and sealing to create 1-inch-thick loaves.

 • Once potatoes have roasted 5 minutes, remove sheet from oven.
-Add meatloaves to empty side of sheet.
-(For 4 servings, leave potatoes roasting; add loaves to a second sheet and roast on middle rack.) • Return to top rack until potatoes are browned and tender and meatloaves are cooked through, 17-20 minutes more.
-In the last 2 minutes of roasting, remove sheet from oven.
-Top meatloaves with reserved cheddar.
+Add meatloaves to opposite side of sheet.
+(For 4 servings, leave potatoes roasting; add meatloaves to a second sheet and roast on middle rack.) • Roast on top rack until potatoes are browned and tender and meatloaves are cooked through, 17-20 minutes more. • In the last 2 minutes of roasting, top meatloaves with reserved cheddar.
 Return to oven until cheese melts.

-• Slice meatloaves crosswise if desired. • Divide meatloaves, potatoes, and carrots between plates.
+• Slice meatloaves crosswise if desired. • Divide meatloaves, potato wedges, and carrots between plates.
 Drizzle meatloaves with some of the special sauce.
 Serve remaining sauce on the side with potatoes for dipping.
 Garnish meatloaves with crispy shallot and serve.